 Christine is a senior commercial and financial manager with over 20 years of experience in strategy, complex problem solving and value creation across multiple industries in the private and public sectors.
 She is a Director in the Client Division of Queensland Treasury Corporation, leading a team of finance and accounting professionals to secure the State's financial success through business optimisation, infrastructure development and financing.
 Christine is motivated to contribute to the for-purpose sector.
 She has built an extensive network supporting the development of women in business.

-Special responsibilities: Member - Audit & Finance Committee, Member - Governance and remuneration Committee (from 31 March 2021)
+Special responsibilities: Member - Audit and Finance Committee, Deputy Chairperson from 4 August 2022.